ssucu1/osticket-prereqs/README.md

 ![SQL](https://github.com/user-attachments/assets/4585eabe-c5b3-419a-8a51-69c392355529)

 <p>
-I created a new folder named "PHP" on the C: drive in Windows.
+(osTicket requirement step) Created a new folder named "PHP" on the C: drive in Windows.
 Next, I started the installation of the PHP software.
 I located the software file, right-clicked on it, and selected "Extract All."
 When prompted to choose a destination, I typed in "C:/PHP," and all the files were extracted to that folder.
 I accepted all prompts and continued through the installation process until it was finished..
 </p>
 <br />

 ![image](https://github.com/user-attachments/assets/f281b579-fb4f-49ee-8fe9-edb9430f1e49)

 <p>
-To install osTicket v1.15.8, unzip "osTicket-v1.15.8.zip" from the "osTicket-Installation-Files" folder, and copy the "upload" folder to "C:\inetpub\wwwroot."
+(osTicket requirement step) To install osTicket v1.15.8, unzip "osTicket-v1.15.8.zip" from the "osTicket-Installation-Files" folder, and copy the "upload" folder to "C:\inetpub\wwwroot."
 Then, rename the "upload" folder to "osTicket."
 Finally, reload IIS by opening it, stopping the server, and then starting it again.
 </p>
 <br/>